Loma Linda University: Beginnings

 The 1910 Seventh-day Adventist Yearbook enters the school as 'Loma Linda College'.
-It adds the legal title, 'College of Medical Evangelists of Loma Linda' (CME) and notes that the school was chartered as a Medical College in 1909.
+It adds the legal title, 'College of Medical Evangelists of Loma Linda' (CME), and notes that the school was chartered as a Medical College in 1909.

 1910 to 1919

-Early Clinical Developments
+Early clinical developments

 From 1913 to 1962, the university taught basic sciences in Loma Linda, but sent its students to Los Angeles for clinical experience.
 Ellen White promoted rural settings for Adventist schools, but to train medical students, the school needed clinical experience.
 Loma Linda Sanitarium did not have such a clinic.
 The American Medical Association would not recognize the medical college if it did not provide adequate clinical experience for its students.

 In 1905, the American Medical Association formed a national Council on Medical Education.
 Dr. Nathan Porter Colwell (1870–1936) became its first secretary the next year.
 In reaction, Adventists leaders interested in developing the medical school met with Dr. Colwell.
 He visited the campus and gave counsel on how to proceed.
 E. E. Andross, president of the Pacific Union Conference of Seventh-day Adventists and chairman of the board for the College of Medical Evangelists, reported on a special meeting of the constituency of the college convened at Loma Linda, January 27, 1913.
 A large number of General Conference men were in California at time.
 Andross called this meeting in order to benefit from their counsel.
 In his report, he wrote that a medical hospital and dispensary was needed to address accreditation requirements for the future medical education at the institution.
 On September 29, 1913, the College of Medical Evangelists opened the First Street Dispensary in the heart of Los Angeles.